Introduction to Natural Join in MySQL

 SELECT row_name from table_1_name NATURAL JOIN table_2_name;

-Explanation: Here we have two tables with names table 1 and table 2.
-Both these tables have at least one column which is of the same data type and has the same column name.
-Now, the output is ‘row_name’ which can be anyone or more rows with similar values in both tables 1 and table 2.
+Explanation: Here, we have Table 1 and Table 2.
+Both tables have at least one column of the same data type and the same column name.
+Now, the output is ‘row_name’, which can be anyone or more rows with similar values in both tables 1 and table 2.
 This is the simplest way of explaining the NATURAL JOIN.
 We can discuss this further in detail with examples.
-Also, note that NATURAL JOIN can be used in tables having more than one common column and also in scenarios with more than two columns.
+Also, note that you can use NATURAL JOIN in tables with more than one common column and scenarios with more than two columns.

 How Natural Join in MySQL Work?